 The key elements: Peak lapel suits, glasses, clean white shirts, and a floppy silk bow tie.

 The message: With Elbaz's signature look, the bow tie is everything — even though he can't actually tie a bow tie himself.
 Instead, his silk bows, which usually telegraph a sense of formality, are attached to elastic bands that fit underneath his shirt collars.
-It says artistic director of Lanvin is formal, but he likes to party.
+It says former artistic director of Lanvin is formal, but he likes to party.

 The look: The Most Elegant Woman in the Room